Understanding Homeowners Association (HOA) Powers and Limitations

 These fees are necessary to guarantee that shared spaces, such as parks, swimming pools, and clubhouses, remain well-maintained and accessible to all residents.
 Additionally, HOAs may impose special assessments for unexpected repairs or improvements needed within the community.

 Failure to meet these financial obligations can lead to significant consequences; in some cases, if dues remain unpaid, the HOA has the legal authority to place a lien on the homeowner’s property.
-In extreme situations where debts continue unresolved, this lien could potentially lead to foreclosure proceedings initiated by the HOA.
+In extreme situations where debts continue unresolved, this lien could lead to foreclosure proceedings initiated by the HOA.

 Assessing the Risks of Non-payment of Hoa Fees and Dues